 Each state and country has its own set of rules and what is valid in one may not be in another.
 Do not take anything for granted.
 Keep in mind that legal aspects are serious matters and you do need complication with the law.
 Check and be sure you fulfill all the legal formalities applicable for teenagers before you even apply for work.
 Ask the help of a responsible adult, such as your parents, teachers or relatives and seek out the correct answers - no such thing as a stupid question.

-Wish you the best and always be alert, putting safety first !!what does course of study mean in a job application?
+Wish you the best and always be alert, putting safety first !!What does "present occupation" mean on a job application?

 My name is viki.